grahamearley/YoungChefs/README.md

     /_/\____/\__,_/_/ /_/\__, /   \____/_/ /_/\___/_/ /____/
                         /____/

+This app began as a project for Carleton College's CS342 Mobile App Development course.

 **The Client:** Vayu Maini Rekdal and [Young Chefs](http://youngchefsprogram.org/)

 **The Team:** Julia Bindler, Charlie Imhoff, Graham Earley